StephenRClark/NQS-VMC/README.md

 Running the code
 --------------------

-Running NQS-VMC requires MATLAB.
+Running NQS-VMC requires MATLAB, and to perform sampling with multiple cores in parallel, the Parallel Computing Toolbox must also be installed.
 Download the code from this repository.
 Edit the file `set_NQS_path.m` within the `MATLAB` folder by defining the directory where the NQS-VMC is located.
 Run this script to add this directory and all subdirectories to the MATLAB path.

 Start from the files `MATLAB/examples/*.m` where scripts are provided for doing NQS VMC calculations on the spin-1/2 XXZ, Bose and Fermi Hubbard models.